 Studio of student Mahshid Alaghband

 All our tutors are practicing artists with diverse studio practices that cover the broad range of ideas in contemporary art.
-Leon Platt is the course leader, with whom you will have weekly tutorials.
+Anna Reading is the course leader, with whom you will have weekly tutorials.
 Your other tutors will depend on the direction you wish your practice to take.
 We also have a visiting lecturer programme that includes artists, alumni and curators.

 Tutor Contact Time